 Your body may not react to all of these chemicals.
-A patch test performed by your doctor may be necessary to determine your body’s reaction to a certain substance.
+A patch test performed by a doctor may be necessary to determine your body’s reaction to a certain substance.

-The skin on your fingertips may peel if you’re allergic to something you’ve come into contact with.
+The skin on your fingertips may also peel if you’re allergic to something.

 Latex allergies are another possibility.
 The reaction to latex can vary and may cause anaphylactic shock, which requires immediate medical treatment.
 More mild reactions can result in itching, peeling, and swelling.

-If your symptoms worsen or persist for more than a day or two, see your doctor.
+If your symptoms worsen or persist for more than a day or two, see a doctor.

 Niacin deficiency or vitamin A toxicity

-Getting too little or too much of certain vitamins may cause your skin to peel.
+Getting too little or too much of certain vitamins may cause your skin to peel, including on the fingertips.

 Other symptoms include:

-If you’re experiencing these symptoms, see your doctor.
+If you’re experiencing these symptoms, see a doctor.
 They can diagnose what’s causing your symptoms and provide you with guidance on what to do next.